drusin/blog/content/posts/tutorial_11ty_github_pages.md

     ```
     2. If you you have a custom folder, change the value of `publish_dir` above accordingly
 5. Push the changes to GitHub
-6. Setup GitHub Pages for the repository:
+6. Allow GitHub Actions to write to your repository:
     1. Open the GitHub webpage page of your repository
+    2. (Repository) Settings -> Actions -> General
+    3. Scroll down to "Workflow permissions"
+    4. Select "Read and write permissions" and press "Save"
+7. Setup GitHub Pages for the repository:
+    1. Open the GitHub webpage page of your repository
     2. (Repository) Settings -> Code and automation / Pages
     3. Source: `Deploy from a branch`
     4. Branch: `gh-pages`
     5. Folder: `root`
+    6. Press "Save"

 Now, after each push to the `main` branch, at first the `Deploy GH Pages` workflow will build your page and push it to `gh-pages` and afterwards the GitHub built-in workflow `pages-build-deployment` will publish the content on GitHub Pages.